-Anyone can make a voluntary notification (complaint or concern), but under the National Law only registered health practitioners, employers and education providers are required to report ‘notifiable conduct’ by making a mandatory notification (complaint or concern).
+Anyone can make a voluntary notification (raise a concern), but under the National Law only registered health practitioners, employers and health education providers are required to report 'notifiable conduct' by making a mandatory notification.

 All registered health practitioners have a professional and ethical obligation to protect and promote public health and safe healthcare.

 Health practitioners and their employers, as well as education providers, also have mandatory reporting responsibilities under the National Law.

 Education providers, registered health practitioners and their employers must tell us if they have formed a reasonable belief that a registered health practitioner has behaved in a way that constitutes notifiable conduct.

 Notifiable conduct by registered health practitioners is defined as: